xframes-project/xframes-website/blog/2024-11-16-xframes-comes-to-raspberry-pi.md

 tags: [raspberrypi]
 ---

 Bring your Raspberry Pi projects to life with XFrames!
-You can now wreate sleek, high-performance GUIs using your favourite programming language even on arm-x64.
+You can now create sleek, high-performance GUIs using your favourite programming language even on arm-x64.

 <!-- truncate -->